-Christ’s College was modelled on the Public Schools of England which many of the men in the Canterbury Association had themselves attended.
+Christ’s College was modelled on the public schools of England, which many of the men in the Canterbury Association had themselves attended.
 The emphasis was on a classical education, which included Greek and Latin, modern languages, mathematics, English, history and geography.
-However, boys were also expected to be able to conduct scientific experiments, and to draw and sing.
+Boys were also expected to be able to conduct scientific experiments, and to draw and sing.

-Once in New Zealand, conditions for staff and boys were, at the beginning of 1851, exceedingly primitive.
-It is unlikely that books and equipment which had arrived on the twenty Canterbury Association ships were even unpacked before the school left its barracks in Lyttelton and moved over the hill in 1852 to the St Michael’s Parsonage in Oxford Terrace.
-It was to here that Henry Jacobs, the first Headmaster, relocated a school for both boarders and dayboys.
+When the school opened at the beginning of 1851, conditions for both staff and boys were exceedingly primitive.
+It is unlikely the books and equipment that had arrived on the 20 Canterbury Association ships were even unpacked before the school left its barracks in Lyttelton and, in 1852, moved over the hill to the St Michael’s Parsonage in Oxford Terrace.
+It was here that College's first headmaster, Henry Jacobs, reopened the school for both boarders and day boys.

-Houses provided the boarders with their base within the school, and these changed their names as Masters came and went.
+Houses provided the boarders with their base within the school, and their names changed as different Masters came and went.
 The name Jacobs has been retained, while others have been replaced by School, Richards and Flower’s.
 Initially boarders’ meals were provided by the wives of the staff members in whose Houses they boarded.
-However, with increased boarding numbers, this was no longer possible, and so the large Dining Hall in which staff and boarders could meet and eat as a community was planned and completed in 1925.
+However, with increased boarding numbers as the school continued to grow, this was no longer considered viable.
+The large Dining Hall, in which staff and boarders could meet and eat as a community, was planned and completed in 1925.

 Day boys had locker space, but it was not until 1909 that the first two day boy Houses were formalised.
 They were named North Town and South Town, and boys were allocated to them depending on whether their homes were north or south of Gloucester Street.
 These Houses became Harper and Julius in 1924, and Condell’s, Corfe, Rolleston and Somes have been added over the years.

 The many year groups within the Houses have always co-operated to foster House spirit and to compete in sporting and cultural competitions.
 Cricket and football games were established as soon as there were enough boarders to compete against each other, and gradually music and drama challenges were added.
-Houses have always provided the basis for the pastoral care of all the boys at College.
-Housemasters, tutors and matrons all work together in association with the chaplain and counsellor.
+Houses have always provided the basis for the pastoral care of all boys at College.
+Housemasters, tutors and matrons all work together, in association with the Chaplain and school counsellor.

 Masters and Classes

-The seventeen Headmasters in the past 163 years, and the many hundreds of staff, have used their considerable skills and abilities in the teaching of the over 13,000 boys who have attended the College since 1850.
-Until the late 1980s boys were expected to attend academic classes on Saturday morning.
+Since College was established, it has had 17 Headmasters and employed many hundreds of teachers, who have used their considerable skills and abilities to teach the thousands of boys in their care.
+Until the late 1980s, boys were expected to attend academic classes on Saturday morning.
 Increasingly, however, Saturday sport encroached on this time, and so Saturday Activities were developed.
-Boys who are not involved in teams use the time to have extra tuition or to gain skills in clubs as diverse as cooking, mountain biking and archery.
+Boys who are not involved in sports teams, use this time productively, for extra tuition or to gain skills in clubs as diverse as cooking, mountain biking and archery.

-In 1851, Susan Alport was on the Attendance List at the Christ’s College Grammar School in Lyttelton, and she appears to have been the only girl ever to be formally listed as a member of the College.
-However, she is not the only girl ever to have been taught by Christ’s College staff, as for many years girls have been included in classes where it has been appropriate and necessary because of staffing, and College has had a long-standing relationship with St Margaret’s College and Rangi Ruru Girls’ School in both music and drama.
+In 1851, Susan Alport was on the Attendance List at Christ’s College Grammar School in Lyttelton, and she appears to have been the only girl ever to be formally listed as a pupil of the school.
+She is not, however, the only girl ever to have been taught by Christ’s College staff.
+For many years girls have been included in classes where it has been appropriate and necessary because of staffing, and College has long-standing relationships with St Margaret’s College and Rangi Ruru Girls’ School in both music and drama.

-By 1856, when Christ’s College moved to its present site, there were 35 pupils and a staff of three.
-The advantage of the location, adjacent to the Government Domain, was the room to expand, and the school gradually began to acquire additional buildings.
-Initially they were wooden, and these provided homes for the staff and their families and the increasing number of boarders.
-By 1863 the first of the stone buildings, Big School, had its place on the west side of the quadrangle, followed quickly in 1867 by the Chapel.
+When Christ’s College moved to its present site in 1856, it had 35 pupils and a staff of three.
+The advantage of the location adjacent to the Government Domain, was the room to expand.
+The school gradually began to acquire additional buildings.
+Initially wooden, they provided homes for teaching staff and their families, and the increasing number of boarders.
+By 1863, the first of the stone buildings, Big School, had its place on the west side of the Quadrangle, followed in 1867 by the Chapel.

-The College Chapel has always been the focus of the school, and although it was founded by those who also founded the Anglican Diocese of Christchurch, it has also never been exclusively Anglican in its acceptance of boys.
+The Chapel has long been at the heart of the campus and is an important focus of the school.
+But although College was founded by the same people who founded the Anglican diocese of Christchurch, it has never been exclusively Anglican in its outlook and acceptance of boys.
 The 1854 Deed of Foundation, by which the Church Property Trustees set up the College, included many of the early clergy and laity as members of the Board of Governors, or Fellows of the College.
 The first Warden of the College was George Augustus Selwyn, the first and only Bishop of New Zealand.
-When his Diocese was divided, the position devolved to the first Bishop Henry John Chitty Harper, and then to all subsequent Bishops of the Diocese.
+When his diocese was divided, the position devolved to the first Bishop Henry John Chitty Harper, and then to all subsequent Bishops of the diocese.
 Worship in the Chapel is enhanced by the Chapel Choir.
 Boys have always been expected to contribute to the services of Morning and Evening Prayer and Holy Communion.
 Gradually a surpliced choir began to lead the music.
-At the time of Bishop’s Harper’s 50th wedding anniversary, which was celebrated in the College Chapel in 1879, a comment was made that the choir was nearly all made up of his twelve grandsons.
+At the time of Bishop’s Harper’s 50th wedding anniversary, which was celebrated in the College Chapel in 1879, a comment was made that the choir was nearly all made up of his 12 grandsons.